ulixee/platform/databox/docs/DataboxForHero/Overview.md

 Writing a Databox is very similar to writing a normal Hero script, except it must be contained within a callback, and you have make it the default export.

 You can run this script as a regular node script and it will run the callback.
-However, this structure also allows us to load it into a server and run it on demand.
+However, this structure also allows us to load it into a server (Miner) and run it on demand.

 ```js
 export default new Databox(async databox => {